souptown/refluxjs-aggregate-store-pattern/README.md

 This is a pattern for creating aggregate stores in refluxjs.

 * Parent store state has a property that references the child store state
+  * This is a reference, not a copy
 * Parent store listens for child store trigger events
 * Child passes entire state when triggering